qlibs/mp/README.md

 };
 ```

-> Notice that we created an array with functor values for each type, so that we
+> Notice that we created an array with functor values for each type, so that
   they can be applied at meta-types manipulation level using STL.

 ```cpp